eunos-1128/QMEAN/doc/source/run_qmean_scoring.rst

     The QMEAN4 Z-score of *model*, i.e. its QMEAN4 score compared to what one would expect from high resolution X-ray structures

+  .. attribute:: qmean4_components

+    Dictionary containing scores that contribute to QMEAN4 in their normalized and Z-score version.
+Keys of the dictionary: ["interaction", "cbeta", "packing", "torsion", "interaction_zscore", "cbeta_zscore",
+    "packing_zscore", "torsion_zscore"]

   .. attribute:: qmean6_score

     The QMEAN6 score of *model*, i.e. four statistical potentials and two agreement